ashinkarov/i3-extras/README.md

 [wrote](https://github.com/PotatoesMaster/i3-vim-syntax) a syntax file for i3
 config.

-In order to use it you can add `# vim:filetype=i3` as a comment to your i3 confnig file, or you can do it manually.
+In order to use it you can add `# vim:filetype=i3` as a comment to your i3 config file, or you can do it manually.
 Another option is to recognise the path to the i3 config and write an autocmd: `autocmd BufEnter *i3/config  setlocal filetype=i3`